 Of course, some of us might be lucky enough to live in cities that are considered vegan-friendly.
 Unfortunately, this isn’t always the case.

 Undoubtedly, I have noticed an uptrend in vegan options at many restaurants.
-I think the food industry is hearing us and catching on to the direction society is headed.
+I think the food industry is hearing us and catching on to the direction that society is headed.

 No worries, if you happen upon a restaurant that isn’t quite caught up yet with offering vegan options.
 Indeed, restaurants are all in different stages.